feltcute/ModdingDocsMGD/Doc/Manual/Monsters/Monsters.rst

       "Debuff": "0"
   },

 The status effect resistances of the monster.
-A positive value increases their resistance, a negative value will decrease.
+A positive :term:`value` increases their resistance, a negative :term:`value` will decrease.

 **moneyDropped & itemDropList**
 -------------------------------